shap0011/25F_CST8911_Group_6_Midterm_Project/README.md

 ![VSC screenshot](./screenshots/image-37.png)

-This is the code for our function, which returns a JSON object containing the items from our Cosmos DB.
+This is the code for our HTTP-triggered function, which returns a JSON object containing all the items from our Cosmos DB.
 It uses **DefaultAzureCredential** from the **Azure SDK** to authenticate by verifying the managed identity assigned to the Function App and performing an **OAuth 2.0 token exchange**, which then allows the function to access and read the database contents.

 This approach is more secure than using a database connection string, as it avoids storing the primary key within the application.